Asian Mexicans: Filipinos

-The Filipinos introduced many cultural practices to Mexico, such as the method of making palm wine, called "tubâ".
+Filipinos introduced many cultural practices to Mexico, such as the method of making palm wine, called "tubâ", and the distillation technology used to make mezcal.
 A genetic study in 2018 found that around a third of the population of Guerrero have 10% Filipino ancestry.
 Christianized Filipinos comprised the majority of free Asian immigrants (chino libre) and could own property and have rights that even Native Americans did not have, including the right to carry a sword and dagger for personal protection.
+It is estimated that around 75,000 Filipinos settled in western Mexico during the colonial era.
+They intermarried with local mixed-race and indigenous Mexican families who also had Spanish surnames, were Catholic, and were similarly dark-complexioned.

 The loss of cultural identity of early Filipino migrants to Mexico is the result of several factors.
 The most significant factor being the use of the terms indio and chino.
 In the Philippines, natives were known as indios, but they lost that classification when they reached the Americas, since the term in New Spain referred to Native Americans.
 Instead they were called chinos, leading to the modern confusion of early Filipino immigrants with the much later Chinese immigrants in the late 1800s and early 1900s.

 Another factor is the pre-colonial Filipino (and Southeast Asian) tradition of not having last names.
 Filipinos and Filipino migrants acquired Spanish surnames, either after conversion to Christianity or enforced by the Catálogo alfabético de apellidos during the mid-19th century.
 This makes it very difficult to trace Filipino immigrants in colonial records.

 Filipinos mostly settled in the regions near the terminal ports of the Manila galleons.
 These include Acapulco, Barra de Navidad, and San Blas, Nayarit, as well as numerous smaller intermediate settlements along the way.
 They also settled the regions of Colima and Jalisco before the 17th century, which were seriously depopulated of Native American settlements during that period due to the Cocoliztli epidemics and Spanish forced labor.
 They also settled in significant numbers in the barrio San Juan of Mexico City, although in modern times, the area has become more associated with later Chinese migrants.